NoXystics/Arduino-RVM/README.md

   - [LiquidCrystal_I2C](https://github.com/NoXystics/Arduino-RVM/edit/main/README.md)

 ## How it works
 RVM works by weighing the object put by user and calculate amount of points will be rewarded using that data.
 After getting the amount of point that will be rewarded RVM will wait until user tap an NFC Card and write the amount of points the user have then sent the newest data to the mySQL database through HTTP Request using the Ethernet Shield.

 ## Setup
   ### Step 1: Install XAMPP
-  Install and open XAMPP control panel to enable the mySQL and web server
+  Install and open XAMPP control panel to enable mySQL and web server
   <img width="832" height="540" alt="image" src="https://github.com/user-attachments/assets/ca79b689-6a3b-40cb-bbc8-a2688efdc8c6" />

+  ### Step 2: Create Database
+  Create the database for storing the points data for each user and then create a mySQL account that can be accessed from localhost only

-  ### Step 2: Place PHP File in HTDOCS Folder
+  ### Step 3: Place PHP File in HTDOCS Folder
   Download or copy and place the injector.php file inside C:\XAMPP\htdocs\

   ```